braveheart-star/Course-Knowledge-System/MCP_FLOW_DIAGRAM.md

         '      "module": "JavaScript Fundamentals",\n' +
         '      "lessonId": "f642d759-cb83-47fa-beae-e366174e8db5",\n' +
         '      "lesson": "Variables and Data Types",\n' +
         '      "chunk": "JavaScript variables store data values and can be declared using let, const, or var.
-Modern JavaScript prefers let and const over var due to block scoping. const is used for values that won't be reassigned, while let allows reassignment.",\n' +
+Modern JavaScript prefers let and const over var due to block scoping. const is used for values that won\'t be reassigned, while let allows reassignment.",\n' +
         '      "chunkIndex": 0,\n' +
         '      "similarity": 0.891119122505188\n' +
         '    },\n' +